hphelion/documentation/moonshot/install.beforeyouinstall.md

 #### Network Configuration

-As shown in the deployment scenario diagram, HP Cloud OS for Moonshot will have the following network configuration:
+As shown in the deployment scenario diagram, HP Helion Cloud OS for Moonshot will have the following network configuration:

 * <b>Admin Node</b>: 2 NICs - Admin Network and Public Network